knative/community/mechanics/CREATING-A-SANDBOX-REPO.md

   copyright holders under an Apache 2.0 license.
 See also [this section of the repository guidelines](../REPOSITORY-GUIDELINES.md#creation).

-- Names between `knative-sandbox` and the main `knative` repo should not overlap.
+- Names between `knative-extensions` and the main `knative` repo should not overlap.
 This simplifies promoting repos between the two orgs and setting up `knative.dev` import paths for golang.

-- Prow automation for tests is encouraged but not required for `knative-sandbox`, but the Google CLA bot and OWNERS files/tide merge should be enforced.
+- Prow automation for tests is encouraged but not required for `knative-extensions`, but the Google CLA bot and OWNERS files/tide merge should be enforced.

 ## Process (to be executed by TOC or Steering member)

-1. (Requires Org owner) Create the new repo in https://github.com/knative-sandbox using the "New" button.
+1. (Requires Org owner) Create the new repo in https://github.com/knative-extensions using the "New" button.
 Set the repo to public and include an "Apache License 2.0" but no `.gitignore` or `README`.

 1. (Requires repo write/org owner) Create: